 |Friendly: Northern Inuit Dogs are very friendly.
 They interact well with both strangers and members of the family.||Challenging for first time owners: Northern Inuit dogs are best suited for experienced owners.
 They can be challenging to train if you have not worked with this breed before.|

-These Dogs are a medium- to large-sized dog breed.
-Males are typically significantly larger than females in this breed.
+These Dogs are a medium- to large-size dog breed.
+Males are typically significantly larger than females.
 They can weigh between 79 and 110 pounds and are between 23 and 32 inches tall.
 Females, on the other hand, generally weight between 55 and 84 pounds and are between 23 and 28 inches tall.